Generic Name: ribavirin (RYE-ba-VIR-in)

 Ribavirin capsules may cause serious blood problems (hemolytic anemia).
 This blood problem can worsen any heart problems you have and cause you to have a heart attack, which can be fatal.
 Tell your doctor if you have ever had heart problems.
 Do not take ribavirin capsules if you have a history of serious or uncontrolled heart problems.
 Call your doctor right away if you have chest pain while taking ribavirin capsules.

-Ribavirin capsules is used for:
+Ribavirin capsules are used for:

 Treating chronic hepatitis C infection in certain patients when used in combination with interferon.
 It may also be used for other conditions as determined by your doctor.